haskell-foundation/foundation/README.md

 * Fix an issue
 * Improve the documentation
 * Make tutorial on how to use foundation
-* Make your project use foundation instead of base, report the missing coverage (IO, types, etc.), or what is functionality is missing to make a succesful transition
+* Make your project use foundation instead of base, report the missing coverage (IO, types, etc.), or what functionality is missing to make a succesful transition

 Design